Skip to main content

 • “Sure, the walking and crouching speed should definitely be faster as numerous reviews have pointed out, and the developer should add more collectibles and interactible items scattered across each level for more gameplay engagement and replayability in the future.”

-• “For a walking sim, this lacks any replayability since the paths you take are extremely linear, only having a few forks that meet a couple rooms later.”
+• “For a walking sim, this game lacks any replayability since the paths you take are extremely linear, only having a few forks that meet a couple of rooms later.”

-• “Sure, the walking and crouching speed should definitely be faster as numerous reviews have pointed out, and the developer should add more collectibles and interactable items scattered across each level for more gameplay engagement and replayability in the future.”
+• “The walking and crouching speed should definitely be faster, as numerous reviews have pointed out.
+The developer should add more collectibles and interactable items scattered across each level to increase gameplay engagement and replayability in the future.”

 • gameplay